Here you will find a quality list of literature circle roles for 5th grade students.

-Literature Circle Roles for 3rd, 4th, and 5th Graders
+Literature Circle Roles for 5th Grade Students

 1. Character Critic

-The Character Critic’s primary duties include observing and evaluating how one or more characters change throughout a book.
+Great for analyzing characters, the Character Critic’s primary duties include observing and evaluating how one or more characters change throughout a book.

 - Text-to-Self – Parts of the text that remind the reader of himself/herself in some way